4th Army Corps Auto Group "Claudia": Interwar years

 In August 1920, the III Automobilistic Center was formed in Verona and assigned to the III Army Corps.
 In 1923, the center was disbanded and its personnel and materiel used to form the III Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 30 September 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 4th Automobilistic Center.
+On 30 September 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 4th Automobilistic Center.
 The center consisted of a command, the IV Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 8th Field Artillery Regiment, 9th Field Artillery Regiment, and 20th Field Artillery Regiment.

 In 1935–36, the center mobilized 3,000 troops to augment units deployed for the Second Italo-Ethiopian War.
 On 16 July 1935, the center formed the XI Auto Group, which deployed with the 1st Motorized Division "Trento" to Libya for the duration of the war.
 After the war's conclusion, the XI Auto Group returned to Italy, where the group was renumbered 30 September 1936 XXIV Auto Group and assigned to the 46th Motorized Artillery Regiment.